mustafaahmed-f/blog-app-nodejs/README.md

 - **nodemon**: Automatically restarts the server on code changes.
 - **ts-node**: Runs TypeScript files directly.
 - **@types/\***: TypeScript type definitions for various libraries.

 ---

+## Uploading Post Images

+When a user inserts an image through the Quill editor we use a custom toolbar handler (quillImageHandler) that uploads the image to the backend and sets a loader state to true so the UI shows a spinner and blocks user actions while the upload is in progress.
+The backend uploads the file to Cloudinary and responds with a secure_url and a public_id.

+To handle temporary uploads and automatic cleanup, the backend creates a Redis key with a TTL and associated expiration logic.
+If the post is never published or the user abandons the editor (closes the page, cancels, etc.), the Redis TTL triggers server-side cleanup: the uploaded image(s) are removed from Cloudinary (and the folder removed if empty).
+When a post is successfully published or edited, the temporary Redis key is deleted so the TTL cleanup does not run.

+On the frontend we use a CustomImageBlot (a class that extends Quill’s image blot) so the editor can embed an object { secure_url, public_id } instead of a plain src string.
+CustomImageBlot:

+- create(): accepts an object and sets both src (secure_url) and a custom attribute data-public-id (public_id) on the image node.
+- value(): returns the object { secure_url, public_id } for persistence.

+For deletions, we listen to Quill's text-change events and compare the previous delta with the current delta.
+If an image has been removed (detected by comparing public_ids extracted from both deltas), we add those public_ids to a deletedIds state.
+When the user publishes or updates the post, deletedIds are sent with the post payload to the backend, which deletes the images in parallel (Promise.allSettled) from Cloudinary.

+This flow keeps image uploads responsive, prevents orphaned files, and ensures published posts retain their images while temporary uploads are automatically cleaned up.

+---